gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 Now press the Launch a Cache Cluster and choose Redis for our DB engine.
-You'll be able to configure details such as replication, Multi AZ and node types.
+You'll be able to configure details such as replication, Multi-AZ and node types.
 The second section will allow us to choose our subnet and security group and

 ![Redis Cluster details](img/redis-cluster-det.png)